07 Nov A social media strategy to deliver a unified voice

 - We used a social media monitoring tool to track brand mentions in social media and their sentiment (positive, negative or neutral).
 We classified them by country, sentiment and social network.
 A logical next step would have been to monitor competitors’ mentions as well, to determine social share of voice.

 - We tracked every interaction with our social media profiles and used that figure to measure an engagement rate for our social media audience, classified by country and social network.
-For example, you could see the engagement rate of Twitter in EMEA.
+For example, you could see the engagement rate of Twitter in EMEA, or Facebook in France.
 You could also see the engagement rate of all social media profiles from France.

 The metrics described here are the very minimum you need to track in order to determine your success in social media at an strategic level.
 Implementing the additional metrics discussed above would have provided us with a better insight into traffic quality and brand awareness.

-During the three years I managed the social media strategy in Experian EMEA we saw:
+During the three years I managed the social media strategy in Experian EMEA we achieved: